- 02 February 2011 | Surfing

 In Australia, surfers have been told to follow an official code of conduct, in order to avoid the surf rage scenes.
 The surf etiquette was posted in New South Wales beaches.
 The idea is to protect the less experienced, but also the ones who are looking for trouble.

 Avoiding stitches in the head, bites, broken teeth and smacked faces is easy.
 After these waves, another one will come even better.
-Over the internet, there are a lot of examples of surf rage, surf fight and miscalculated drop ins.
+Over the internet, there are many examples of surf rage, surf fight and miscalculated drop ins.